Configuring transformations

 {

-val value$proxy8: Card = AppliedBuilder_this.inline$value
+val value$proxy13: Card = AppliedBuilder_this.inline$value

 new PaymentBand(

-name = value$proxy8.name,
+name = value$proxy13.name,

-digits = value$proxy8.digits,
+digits = value$proxy13.digits,

-color = if (value$proxy8.digits.%(2).==(0)) "green" else "yellow"
+color = if value$proxy13.digits.%(2).==(0) then "green" else "yellow"

 ): PaymentBand